 The University of Florida College of Design, Construction and Planning invites applications for a Lecturer position in its interdisciplinary Program in Sustainability and the Built Environment in Gainesville, Florida.
-This position is a full-time, tenure ineligible, nine-month position with a teaching focus.
+This position is a full-time, tenure ineligible, 12-month position with a teaching focus.
 The target start date is January 2018, but an August 2018 start is possible to accommodate the selected candidate’s availability.

 The Program in Sustainability and the Built Environment (SBE) engages faculty from the 4 academic units in the College: the School of Architecture, the M.E.
 Rinker Sr. School of Construction Management, the Department of Interior Design, and the School of Landscape Architecture and Planning.
 The lecturer hired will have an academic home in one of these four units, based on their educational background and area(s) of expertise.